+- Class and culture

+- Ethnicity

-- · Sexuality and sexual orientation and
+- Sexuality and sexual orientation and

-- Appearance

-- · Substance use and mental health
+- Substance use and mental health

 - Ability and disability

 It will be helpful to give examples of scenarios.

 How will the applicant demonstrate their inclusivity and their flexibility?
 Do they identify any learning needs?